-- (a) No Person shall prearrange or pre-negotiate any purchase or sale or noncompetitively execute any transaction, except in accordance with Sections (b) and (c) below. - (b) The foregoing restriction shall not apply to block trades affected pursuant to Rule 601 and EDRP affected pursuant to Rule 602. - (c) Pre-Execution Communications Regarding the Exchange Trading System Trades.
-Parties may engage in pre-execution communications with regard to transactions executed on the Exchange Trading System where one party (the first party) wishes to be assured that a contra party (the second party) will take the opposite side of the Order subject to the following restrictions: - (1) A party may not engage in pre-execution communications with other market participants on behalf of another party unless the party for whose benefit the trade is being made has previously consented to permit such communications. - (2) Parties to pre-execution communications shall not: - i. disclose to a nonparty the details of such communications or - ii. enter an Orderto take advantage of information conveyed during such communications except in accordance with this rule. - (3) The first party's Order must be entered into the Exchange Trading System first and the second party's Order may not be entered into the Exchange Trading
+- (a) No Person shall prearrange or pre-negotiate any purchase or sale or noncompetitively execute any Teransaction, except in accordance with Sections (b) and (c) below. - (b) The foregoing restriction shall not apply to Bblock Ttrades affected pursuant to Rule 601 and EDRP affected pursuant to Rule 602. - (c) Pre-Execution communications regarding the Exchange Trading System Trades.
+Parties may engage in pre-execution communications with regard to Teransactions executed on the Exchange Trading System where one party (the first party) wishes to be assured that a contra party (the second party) will take the opposite side of the Order subject to the following restrictions:

-System platform until a period of 5 seconds has elapsed from the time of entry of the first Futures Order or a period of 15 seconds for Options Orders.
+- (1) A party may not engage in pre-execution communications with other market Pparticipants on behalf of another party unless the party for whose benefit the Ttrade is being made has previously consented to permit such communications. - (2) Parties to pre-execution communications shall not: - i. disclose to a nonparty the details of such communications; or - ii. enter an Orderto take advantage of information conveyed during such communications, except in accordance with this Rule. - (3) The first party's Order must be entered into the Exchange Trading System first and the second party's Order may not be entered into the Exchange Trading System platform until a period of five (5) seconds has elapsed from the time of entry of the first Futures Order or a period of fifteen (15) seconds for Options Orders.